Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 **Adam Arés**

 Tuesdays were acclimation days.
-On paper, they looked like the easiest day on the schedule—the SOR had a little light PT first thing in the morning to limber them up and wake them, then breakfast, and then...nothing.
+On paper, they looked like the easiest day on the schedule—the SOR had a little light PT first thing in the morning to limber them up and wake them, then breakfast, and then... nothing.
 A day full of "free self-improvement" time, where they were encouraged to pursue whatever creative or educational pursuits they liked.

 Rebar spent it playing around in the workshop, making little metal sculptures or structures.
 Sikes was always nearby, working on his "pets", a small flotilla of drones of various sizes, from the little buzzy one the size of a quarter right up to "Dronezilla" which he'd originally assembled from scratch using four electric chainsaw motors but which nowadays flew under the unreliable power of four temperamental home-made kinetic thrusters, the tuning and troubleshooting of which seemed to give him no end of fun.

 BASEBALL read trauma journals and medical textbooks, working towards a full nursing qualification.
 Legsy, Murray and Price had all taken to collecting little miniature fantasy armies and painting them, practising their fine dexterity by competing to see who could paint theirs most realistically.

-Adam...sewed.
+Adam... sewed.

 He had figured out early on that the Odyssean gains he was going to make in terms of muscle during his training would, sooner or later, make it hard to find clothing that would fit.
 And, seeing as he'd learnt to sew in his medic training, it had only made sense to him to translate those skills into modifying his clothes so that he wouldn't have to wear huge douchebaggy wifebeaters and shorts day in day out.